 If you have baseboards or trim with paint mishaps on them, this trick could help those too.
 Pine cleaners are harmless to wood.
 That’s what they’re designed for, after all.
 But it turns out they’re really hard on house paint.
 Sometimes you can just scrub the paint off with a scouring pad soaked in pine cleaner, but if that isn’t enough, you can remove the board, put some pine cleaner in the tub, and give the trim a bath.

 The paint doesn’t especially want to stick to the varnish on the trim.
 And it really doesn’t want to stick to plastic without a primer.
-So it usually doesn’t take long at all for the pine cleaner to make the paint let go.
+So it usually doesn’t take long at all for the pine cleaner to lift the paint.

 When I recommend changing covers